tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/LKJ.md

 The distribution is named after Lewandowski, Kurowicka, and Joe, who gave a sampler for the distribution in [(Lewandowski, Kurowicka, Joe, 2009)][1].

+Note: For better numerical stability, it is recommended that you use `CholeskyLKJ` instead.

 #### Examples